3 Help

 3.1.3 Search existing posts

-Please check if your question already has an answer.
-Section 3.3 links to searchable online discussion forums with thousands of existing posts.
+It is tedious to answer the same question repeatedly, so please check if your question already has an answer.
+Section 3.4 links to searchable online discussion forums with thousands of existing posts.
 If a relevant thread already exists, please read it first.
-Then if necessary, please comment there instead of starting a new post.
+Then, if necessary, please comment there instead of starting a new post.

 3.1.4 Try troubleshooting